nicholasjhenry/firsthand-playbook/Build-a-Features-List.md

 **Performing a Service**

-1. Record a _service preformed_ for a car.
+1. Record a _service performed_ for a car.
 1. Record a list of parts used for a service.
 1. Record a total of labor expended for a service.